AninditaBasu/indica/index.md

 What is the source of this data?
 : See [About the Rig Veda API](topics/about_rv.md), [About the Vedic Society API](topics/about_vs.md), and [About the Mahabharat API](topics/about_mb.md).

-I found an error in the data."
+I found an error in the data.
 : Please log an issue in the [GitHub repository](https://github.com/AninditaBasu/indica).

 And you are...?